 “This is an emotional and difficult time for them, and we ask that everyone respect their privacy,” Thompson said.
 “All of us in the Packers family share in their grief.”

 It was unclear whether Joe Philbin will continue to work with the team this week.
 Coach Mike McCarthy told reporters Monday that he has a contingency plan if Philbin needs time off but didn’t elaborate.
-Team spokesman Aaron Popkey declined further comment Tuesday.
+Team spokesman Aaron Popkey declined further comment Tuesday, but quarterback Aaron Rodgers said the loss has been difficult.

 Joe Philbin is in his ninth year with the Packers, and his fifth as offensive coordinator.
 He and his wife have five other children; Michael had just turned 21 on Dec.
 28.